reflectoring/reflectoring.github.io/_posts/2020-10-24-spring-boot-specification.md

                                   );
 }
 ```
-You can notice that there are many overlapping criteria and if there is a change in any one of those we will need to make
+You can notice that there are many overlapping criteria and if there is a change in any one of those than we will have to make
- changes in multiple Query Methods.
+ changes in multiple query methods.

-Also, the length of the Query Method might increase sufficiently when we have long field names and have multiple criteria
+Also, the length of the query method might increase significantly when we have long field names and have multiple criteria
 in our query.
-Plus, it may take a while for someone to understand such a lengthy query, and it's purpose.
+Plus, it might take a while for someone to understand such a lengthy query, and it's purpose.

 ```java
 List<Product> findAllByNameLikeAndCategoryInAndPriceBetweenAndManufacturingPlace_State(String name,